melody-sylvestre/mars-rovers/README.md

 # mars-rovers
-An API to move a squad of rovers on Mars
+This is an API to move a squad of Mars rovers on a rectangular plateau.
+User input defines the dimensions of the plateau, the starting positions of each rover and the instructions for each of them.
+You can control as many rovers as you want!

 All the terminal commands below assume that your working directory is mars-rovers.
 ## Installation